 - To what extent are you conflicted about the possibility of a sexual experience (e.g. feeling moral ambivalence)?

-External factors (or, being in the right place)
+External factors (or, being in the right situation)

 - If you’re considering partnered sex, what aspects of the other person contribute to your desire (or the possibility of it) or attraction to them (e.g. aspects of personal hygiene, their state of mind or recent behaviour, the way they dress or their physical attractiveness)?